 Formal Conference.
 If performance concerns persist, a formal conference shall be held between the graduate assistant, the immediate supervisor, and the DOGE or designated appointee for the purpose of resolving the matter to the mutual satisfaction of all parties.
 A summary of this meeting should be provided in writing to all parties.

 Formal Ruling.
 When a mutually satisfactory resolution cannot be reached the department chair of the appointing department or designee shall investigate the issues and provide his or her decision in writing regarding the matter.
-The graduate assistant must receive at least thirty days’ notice if the appointment is to be terminated.
+The graduate assistant must receive at least thirty calendar days’ notice if the appointment is to be terminated.

 Appeal Procedure:

-If a graduate assistant wishes to challenge the decision of the department/program chair, the termination may be appealed in writing to the Dean of the Graduate College within five business days of notification of the results of the chair’s decision (see the allowable grounds for appeal in section 9.11).
+If a graduate assistant wishes to challenge the decision of the department/program chair, the termination may be appealed in writing to the Dean of the Graduate College within five calendar days of notification of the results of the chair’s decision (see the allowable grounds for appeal in section 9.11).
 The Graduate Dean may rule directly or may establish an ad hoc Graduate College Appeals Committee, composed of equal numbers of students and faculty members of the Graduate Council.
 The ad hoc judiciary must establish whether proper procedure was followed and whether the claims of the department/program have merit.
 The ad hoc appeals committee submits its recommendation to the Dean of the Graduate College for action.

 A graduate research assistant whose appointment is terminated for cause, or who is reassigned, should consult with his or her major professor regarding use of research data gathered prior to termination or reassignment.
 Active graduate status is not affected by changes in assistantship appointment.